kubernetes-sigs/external-dns/docs/tutorials/oracle.md

         - --provider=oci
         - --policy=upsert-only # prevent ExternalDNS from deleting any records, omit to enable full synchronization
         - --txt-owner-id=my-identifier
+        # Specifies the OCI DNS Zone scope, defaults to GLOBAL.
+        # May be GLOBAL, PRIVATE, or an empty value to specify both GLOBAL and PRIVATE OCI DNS Zones
+        # - --oci-zone-scope=GLOBAL
         volumeMounts:
           - name: config
             mountPath: /etc/kubernetes/